The-Marcy-Lab-School/Fall-2022-Curriculum-BMC/se-unit-7/lesson-1-http/notes.md

     * Use <kbd>Ctrl+C</kbd> to end a Node process.

 ## Design Pattern: Routing / Route Handlers
-* Request Listener that parses the request for the URL path and then delegates to a handler for different **routes**
+* Request Listener that parses the request for the URL path and then delegates to a handler for different **routes**.
+* Pass along the `req` and `res` objects to the handlers

 ```js
 const http = require('http');